BCDevOps/devops-platform-workshops/101-lab/lab-notes.md

 - How far did everyone get?
     - Should we leave the lab stuff up for you guys?
 - Questions?
-- Services and Best Practices (don't worry, there are links and notes that will be posted about this!)
-    - Databases
-        - Already used MongoDB - the second most popular DB on the cluster
-        - Postgres is the most popular, and can be implemented in a few ways:
-            - Patroni is most common; you can use our images in either `bcgov` or Artifactory!
-            - EDB Operator is for teams with a license - this nets you additional enterprise-level support.
-Talk to Olena!
-            - CrunchyDB offers both enterprise and community licenses.
-Still new to the cluster!
-        - Our community has built an awesome backup-container, super easy DB backups!
-Take advantage of it!
-    - Images and Artifacts
-        - Artifactory:
-            - an artifact repository that can be used to host/access docker images, libraries and packages, helm charts, etc.
-            - includes artifact scanning so you can make sure to use secure artifacts and images!
-        - Common images: pre-built docker images we have created for teams to use!
-            - Includes Postgres, MongoDB, AppAssessment
-    - KeyCloak
-        - an SSO (Single Sign-On) solution that lets your app use IDIR login, plus also GitHub IDs and BCeID
-    - Sysdig
-        - monitoring app so you can track your resource usage
-        - monitor app status via service golden signals
-        - notifies you of problems, like if your pod goes down or if your PVC is getting full
-    - AppAssessment
-    - ACS
-    - Vault
-        - encrypted secret storage!
-    - Network Policies
-        - All namespaces on our cluster are deny access to all network traffic by default.
-You must explicitly allow your pods to talk to each other.
-        - You didn't have to worry about this in the lab because we made a network policy for you, but you'll need to make one on your own.
-        - Make sure you allow only the network traffic you actually need (use RC as an example?)

 ```
 **Database Stuff**
 - Patroni - HA Postgres